MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/create-resource-account.md

 ### Calling

 Resource accounts can be enabled for public switched telephone network (PSTN) the same way you enable a regular user.
 For more information, see [Calling in Microsoft Teams](/microsoftteams/cloud-voice-landing-page).

-> [!NOTE]
-> We recommend turning off voicemail for shared devices by assigning a calling policy to the resource accounts.
-See [Calling policies in Teams](../teams-calling-policy.md) for more information.
+We also recommend disabling voicemail for shared devices with a calling policy.
+For more information, see [Calling policies in Teams](../teams-calling-policy.md).

 ### Conditional Access

-Resource accounts for Teams devices can be impacted by conditional access.
+Resource accounts for Teams devices are impacted by conditional access.
 You may need to make modifications to your existing policies to ensure your resource accounts are secure and functional.
 For more information on supported configurations and changes you may need to make, see [Conditional access for Teams devices](/microsoftteams/rooms/conditional-access-and-compliance-for-devices).

 > [!NOTE]
 > Teams shared devices do not support Security defaults in Microsoft Entra ID.
 Use conditional access to secure your environment and Teams shared devices.